Fourier series weight in quantum machine learning: FOURIER SERIES BASED ON QUANTUM CIRCUIT

 In the case of the binary classifier given by the figure \eqref{fig:qCircuit_1_1rep}, we measure the expected value of the proposed quantum circuit, and after the measurement, we make the sign of the output.

-There are two possible scenarios for the multiclass classifier given by figure \eqref{fig:qCircuit_1rep}.
-First, generalize the binary classifier, or second, where we work with the probabilities so that, knowing the highest probability, the class will be known.
-Although the problem requires much more qubits due to the input data size, in this case, we use gates like $CNOT$, $CRY$, etc., to entangle the qubits and only read, for example, at qubit 0.
+Two possible scenarios exist for the multiclass classifier given by figure \eqref{fig:qCircuit_1rep}.
+First, we generalize the binary classifier, or second, where we work with the probabilities so that, knowing the highest probability, the class will be known.
+Although the problem requires many more qubits due to the input data size, in this case, we use gates like $CNOT$, $CRY$, etc., to entangle the qubits and only read, for example, at qubit 0.
 Although the number of classes grows logarithmically, the effect of the \textit{Barren Plateaus} \cite{holmes2022connecting, mcclean2018barren} is less.